mcystems/node-xml2js/README.md

 You might wonder why, using `console.dir` or `console.log` the output at some level is only `[Object]`.
 Don't worry, this is not because `xml2js` got lazy.
-That's because Node uses `util.inspect` to convert the object into strings and that function stops after `depth=2` which is a bit low for most XML.
+That's because XmlTsNode uses `util.inspect` to convert the object into strings and that function stops after `depth=2` which is a bit low for most XML.

 To display the whole deal, you can use `console.log(util.inspect(result, false,